 Q: Over the years would you say that the skating scene has changed?
 If so, how?

 A: Over the years there has been a drastic change in the skate scene in ATL.
 We used to have 4 skate nights now we only have 1 (Cascade on Sunday nights).
-On a good note there’s new music and skate styles being learned out here.
-As Atlanta is made up of many different cities and we have inherited their skate styles and music.
+On a good note, there’s new music and skate styles being learned out here.
+Atlanta is made up of many different cities and we have inherited their skate styles and music.
 The sad note is there are only a few ATL skaters left and the way things looking we might never get to pass the torch to the next best ATL crew.

 Q: Name a song that really makes your group turn up.